Mikapall/Demon-s-Souls-SL1-Repository/ds1.md

 * Red Tear Stone Ring.
 It's too strong.
 Allowed only for combined runs at NG+6, e.g. NG+6 no roll.
 * Offensive Pyromancy spells.
 Power Within, Great Combustion, Black Flame, Fireorb and Great Chaos Fireball are all too strong.
 * Dragon Torso Stone fist weapon.
 Overpowered for low damage runs, pointless for other challenges.
+* Silver Pendant.
+Not needed and trivializes one of the harder bosses.